M.Ed. in Special Education

 - Interdisciplinary program includes Special Education, Secondary and Professional Education, and Communicative Disorders

 - Courses may be applied to PA teaching certification

-- Cohort model designed to increase student-to-student collaboration and provide social support for online learners
+- Designed to increase student-to-student collaboration and provide social support for online learners

 - Action research enables students to apply what they have learned to a current research problem in the field